 Enjoy a full day of exploration at the lodge and choose from an array of activities to match your interest and energy level.
 Guided options include interpretive nature walks, sea kayaking amid glacial ice, canoeing in the lagoon and coastal explorations.
 Or relax at the lodge by the wood stove, peruse the natural history library or take a leisurely stroll along the beachfront.
 Overnight at Kenai Fjords Glacier Lodge.

 Spend a second day enjoying all that Kenai Fjords Glacier Lodge has to offer: kayak, canoe, beachcomb, relax, read and recharge.
 Overnight at Kenai Fjords Glacier Lodge.

 This morning allows for a final half-day activity at the Glacier Lodge before boarding our boat for the return coastal wildlife cruise to Seward.
-From there, board the historic Alaska Railroad for a scenic backcountry rail tour to Anchorage, arriving at approximately 10:15 p.m.
+From there, board the first-class Goldstar cars of the Alaska Railroad for a scenic backcountry rail tour to Anchorage, arriving at approximately 10:15 p.m.

 You will arrive at the Anchorage train station by approximately 10:15 p.m. on the last day of your journey.
 See the "Alaska Travel Information" section of your Trip Planning Booklet for recommended lodging.
 If you choose to fly home this night, we suggest you book a flight that departs after 1:00 a.m. in case of possible transportation delays.